virgesmith/pico-crypto-key/README.md

 [5635 rows x 4 columns]
 ```

-If you now switch to a different device, the decryption will return garbage, and you'll get something like this:
+If you now switch to a different device, it won't be able to decrypt the ciphertext and will return garbage, and you'll get something like this:

 ```text
 invalid data: 'utf-8' codec can't decode byte 0xf4 in position 0: invalid continuation byte